teancom/codex/aws.md

 ## Building out Sites and Environments

-Now that the underlying infrastructure has been deployed, we can start deplying our alpha/beta/other sites, with Cloud Foundry, and any required services.
+Now that the underlying infrastructure has been deployed, we can start deploying our alpha/beta/other sites, with Cloud Foundry, and any required services.
 When using Concourse to update BOSH deployments, there are the concepts of `alpha` and `beta` sites.
 The alpha site is the initial place where all deployment changes are checked for sanity + deployability.
 Typically this is done with a `bosh-lite` VM.
 The `beta` sites are where site-level changes are vetted.
 Usually these are referred to as the sandbox or staging environments, and there will be one per site, by necessity.
-Once changes have passed both the alpha, and beta site, we know it is safe for them to be rolled out to other sites, like production.
+Once changes have passed both the alpha, and beta site, we know it is reasonable for them to be rolled out to other sites, like production.

 ### Alpha